crypto-banker/bridgeless/README.md

 That being said, if you appreciate Bridgeless and would like to contribute to its continued development and the development of other similar public goods, we happily accept donations on any EVM-enabled chain to the following address:

 0x5A94A7Acb3F34aEeac6BbCF7D8fFc3302D9b3d63

+<a name="disclaimer"/></a>
+## Disclaimer
+THIS SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THIS SOFTWARE OR THE USE OR OTHER DEALINGS IN THIS SOFTWARE.